wazuh/wazuh-documentation/source/user-manual/agents/registering/registration-process.rst

 The registration process
 =========================

 Every Wazuh Agent sends data to the Wazuh Manager via a secure way called OSSEC message protocol.
-This encrypts messages using a pre-shared key.
-Initially, when you successfully install a new Wazuh Agent, this cannot communicate with the Wazuh Manager due to a lack of that pre-shared key.
+This protocol encrypts messages using a pre-shared key.
+In a fresh install, if you didn't register and configure your agent during the installation time, the agent can't communicate with the manager due to the lack of this pre-shared key.

 The registration process consists of a mechanism to create a trusted relationship between the Manager and an Agent.
 This process could be done in a Manager itself or with a registration service.
 This service runs on the Manager, where an Agent could request a pre-shared key using some credentials.
 The Manager will reply with the key and store the new Agent in a local database.